-We need to tell the appropriate teachers if your child is allergic to something or might need extra help with some tasks.

-We use CCTV to make sure the academy site is safe.
-CCTV is not used in private areas such as changing rooms.

-We may need to report some of their information to the government.
-For example, we may need to tell the local authority that your child attends the academy or let them know if we have any concerns about their welfare.
-We may need information about any court orders or criminal matters which relate to your child.
-This is so that we can safeguard their welfare and wellbeing and the other students at the academy.
+- We need to tell the appropriate teachers if you are allergic to something or might need extra help with some tasks. - We use CCTV to make sure the academy site is safe.
+CCTV is not used in private areas such as changing rooms. - We may need to report some of your information to the government.
+For example, we may need to tell the local authority that you attend the academy or let them know if we have any concerns about your welfare. - We may need information about any court orders or criminal matters which relate to you.
+This is so that we can safeguard your welfare and wellbeing and the other students at the academy.

-If your child is from another country we have to make sure that they have the right to study in the UK.
-We might have to provide information to UK Visas and Immigration who are part of the government.

-Depending on where your child will go when they leave us we may need to provide their information to other schools, colleges and universities or potential employers.
-For example, we may share information about your child's exam results and provide references.
-We may need to pass on information which they need to look after your child.

-When they take their GCSEs we will need to share information about your child with examination boards.
-For example, if your child requires extra time in exams.

-We may need to share information with the police or our legal advisers if something goes wrong or to help with an inquiry.

-Occasionally we may use consultants, experts and other advisors to assist the academy in fulfilling its obligations and to help run the academy properly.
-We might need to share your child's information with them if this is relevant to their work.

-If your child has misbehaved in a serious way, and the police have become involved, we may need to use information about the action taken by the police.

-We may share some information with our insurance company to make sure that we have the insurance cover that we need.

-We may share your child's academic and behaviour records with you or education guardians so you can support their schooling.

-We will only share their information with other people and organisations when we have a good reason to do so.
-In exceptional circumstances we may need to share it more widely than we would normally.

-We will monitor your child's use of email, the internet and mobile electronic devices e.g. iPads.
-This is to check that they are not misbehaving when using this technology or putting themselves at risk of harm.

-We may use photographs or videos of your child for the academy's website and social media sites or prospectus to show prospective students what we do here and to advertise the academy.
-We may continue to use these photographs and videos after they have left the academy.

-Sometimes we use photographs and videos for teaching purposes, for example, to record a drama lesson.

-We publish our public exam results, sports fixtures and other news on the website and put articles and photographs in the local news to tell people about what we have been doing.
-For providing urgent medical treatment or for healthcare services.

-We will share information about your child's health, academic progress and other school-related matters (such as newsletters and notification of events) with you by email, phone or text messaging.
+- If you are from another country we have to make sure that you have the right to study in the UK.
+We might have to provide information to UK Visas and Immigration who are part of the government. - Depending on where you will go when you leave us we may need to provide your information to other schools, colleges and universities or potential employers.
+For example, we may share information about your exam results and provide references.
+We may need to pass on information which they need to look after you. - When you take your GCSEs we will need to share information about you with examination boards.
+For example, if you require extra time in your exams. - We may need to share information with the police or our legal advisers if something goes wrong or to help with an inquiry. - Occasionally we may use consultants, experts and other advisors to assist the academy in fulfilling its obligations and to help run the academy properly.
+We might need to share your information with them if this is relevant to their work. - If you have misbehaved in a serious way, and the police have become involved, we may need to use information about the action taken by the police. - We may share some information with our insurance company to make sure that we have the insurance cover that we need. - We may share your academic and (where fair) your behaviour records with your parents or education guardian so they can support your schooling. - We will only share your information with other people and organisations when we have a good reason to do so.
+In exceptional circumstances we may need to share it more widely than we would normally. - We will monitor your use of email, the internet and mobile electronic devices e.g. iPads.
+This is to check that you are not misbehaving when using this technology or putting yourself at risk of harm. - We may use photographs or videos of you for the academy's website and social media sites or prospectus to show prospective students what we do here and to advertise the academy.
+We may continue to use these photographs and videos after you have left the academy. - Sometimes we use photographs and videos for teaching purposes, for example, to record a drama lesson. - We publish our public exam results, sports fixtures and other news on the website. - We will share information about your child's health, academic progress and other school-related matters (such as newsletters and notification of events) with you by email, phone or text messaging.

-Our legal grounds for using your child's information
+Our legal grounds for using your information

-This section contains information about the legal basis that we are relying on when handling your and your child's information and processing their data.
+This section contains information about the legal basis that we are relying on when handling your information.